ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### GPU kernels
 - Decouple semantics of correctness (arch-independent) from arch-specific performance optimizations.
 - It should be possible to test "device" functions on the host.
+- Prioritize the needs of libraries; end-users who want simplicity can use Offloading above.

 *Add your [design axioms][da] here.
 Design axioms clarify the constraints and tradeoffs you will use as you do your design work.
 These are most important for project goals where the route to the solution has significant ambiguity (e.g., designing a language feature or an API), as they communicate to your reader how you plan to approach the problem.
 If this goal is more aimed at implementation, then design axioms are less important.
 [Read more about design axioms][da].*